Title: On the Verge (Prelude to an Admission of Love)

 Get help, get help, get help thrums through his veins.
 He starts walking.

 The Sno-Cat is out of fuel but it has a portable two-way radio.
-And the cab will provide protection from the wind, which is picking up, tugging at his hair and blowing through his vest and shirtsleeves.
+And the cab will provide protection from the wind, which is picking up, tugging at his hair and blowing right through his vest and shirtsleeves.
 Snowflakes whirl and needle his exposed skin.
 His face feels raw, like he shaved with a cheese grater.
 He’s losing sensation in his hands.
 He misplaced his gloves somewhere.
 In the tunnel to the spaceship, he thinks, but isn’t sure.
-He adjusts his grip on Scully, squints, bows his head and forges on.
+He adjusts his grip on Scully, squints, lowers his head, and forges on.
 Rescue is an SOS call away, he reminds himself, laboring to remain optimistic.
 Corbyn Station, the Australian research facility where he spent far too much time and money convincing a staff mechanic to let him take the Sno-Cat…they’ll fly out a rescue helicopter, won’t they?
 Send EMTs?

 The distance to the Sno-Cat seems far greater on the return trek than on the outgoing journey.
 Adrenaline fueled him then.
 And hope.
 But hope is now fading as fast as the Antarctic sun.
 An ominous overcast is sliding across the sky and he’s traveled only as far as the stoney outcrop.
 There’s a long way to go yet but as he crests the rise, the Sno-Cat comes into view.

 “It’s all downhill from here, Scully,” he says, wondering suddenly if the expression implies things will get better or worse from this point on.
 It could go either way, he imagines.
-He trudges on.
-There’s no other option.
-He didn’t save Scully from alien monsters and their human conspirators only to watch her die out here of exposure.

-One foot in front of the other.
-Left, right, left, right.
-Get her to the Sno-Cat.
-Call for help.
-Save her.
-Don’t think of anything else.
+One foot in front of the other…left, right, left, right…get her to the Sno-Cat…call for help…save her…don’t think of anything else.

 He retraces his previous tracks, which are filling with blowing snow.
 She moans softly.

 She doesn’t answer.
 Or move.
-He briefly considers stopping, putting her down, so he can get a better look at her, but decides time is of the essence.
+He briefly considers stopping, putting her down so he can get a better look at her, but decides time is of the essence.
 They’re only about halfway to the Sno-Cat.
 Better to keep going.
 Get her out of the wind before she becomes hypothermic.
 If she isn’t already.

 Not for the first time in their five years together, Mulder finds himself wishing for Scully’s medical knowledge.
 Or her faith in God’s miracles.
 But he has neither her skill as a doctor or her belief in the Almighty.
-God isn’t likely to answer his prayers at this late date in any case, even if he could somehow get His attention.
+God isn’t likely to answer his prayers at this late date in any case, even if he could somehow gain His attention.

 Then her eyes filled with tears and that shut him up.
 What was the cause of her sadness, he wonders now.
 His declaration?
 Her decision to leave?
 Pity…or love…or something else entirely, known only to her?